myersg86/gitlab/doc/integration/elasticsearch.md

 - **I indexed all the repositories but then switched Elasticsearch servers and now I can't find anything**

-  You will need to re-run all the Rake tasks to re-index the database, repositories, and wikis.
+  You will need to re-run all the Rake tasks to reindex the database, repositories, and wikis.

 - **The indexing process is taking a very long time**